aivorynet/aivory-claude-plugin/commands/aivory-init.md

 This wizard will set up AIVory compliance validation for your project.

 What we'll configure:
-1. Project compliance standards
+1. MCP server setup (if not installed)
-2. MCP server connection
+2. Project compliance standards
 3. Git hooks (optional)
 4. Backend registration (optional)
 5. Team configuration